UU-ER/AdOpT-NET0/joss_submission/paper.md

 The tool was developed to assist researchers and students interested in energy system modeling.
 It combines 5+ years of research and is inspired by a closed-source MATLAB version of the model.
+It also relies on open-source packages, mainly Pyomo, pvlib and tsam [@bynum2021pyomo; @Anderson2023pvlib;@Hoffmann2022tsam].
 Multiple detailed technology models, time aggregation methods, solving heuristics, and general improvements were added to form the present Python package that is further developed.
 AdOpT-NET0 also comes with a web-based visualization platform to provide a quick yet deep understanding of the model results to make informed decisions to advance towards a net-zero future.

 ## Statement of need